-"I can't spare this man.
-He fights!"
-That's how Abraham Lincoln once characterized his general in chief, U.S. Grant, who oversaw the operations of all Union forces in the Appomattox Campaign and whose dogged pursuit of Lee's troops after the fall of Richmond and Petersburg led to the surrender of the Army of Northern Virginia.
+That's how Abraham Lincoln once characterized his general in chief.
+U.S. Grant oversaw the operations of all Union forces in the Appomattox Campaign.
+He dogged pursuit of Lee's troops after the fall of Richmond and Petersburg.
+It was Grant's command that led to the surrender of Lee's Army of Northern Virginia.

 Hiram Ulysses Grant was the first child born to Jesse and Hannah Simpson Grant, on April 27, 1822.
 He grew up in rural Ohio and acquired a passion for horses and a talent for breaking and training them.
 It was an asset that served him well throughout his military career.

-In early April 1865, Grant's troops succeeded cutting off Lee's hopes for much needed supplies and in bringing the retreating armies of General Lee to bay throughout the area surrounding the small village of Appomattox Court House.
-A resigned Lee agreed to meet with Grant on April 9 at the home of local resident Wilmer McLean where treaty terms were reached.
-Proving to be as generous in victory as he had been relentless in battle, Grant issued more than 23,000 paroles allowing Confederate troops to return to their homes and farms with the horses they had brought into battle.
+In early April 1865, Grant's troops succeeded cutting off Lee's hopes for much needed supplies.
+He did this by bringing the retreating armies of General Lee to bay in the area surrounding the small village of Appomattox Court House.
+A resigned Lee agreed to meet with Grant on April 9th at the home of local resident Wilmer McLean where treaty terms were reached.
+Grant proved to be as generous in victory as he had been relentless in battle.
+Grant issued more than 23,000 paroles allowing Confederate troops to return to their homes and farms.
+He even allowed them to keep the horses they had brought into battle.

-After the end of the Civil War Grant's reputation as a national hero propelled him into politics during the reconstruction period and in 1868 he was elected the eighteenth President of the United States and served two terms.
+After the end of the Civil War Grant's reputation as a national hero propelled him into politics during the reconstruction period.
+In 1868 he was elected the eighteenth President of the United States and served two terms.